huplay/demo-gpt-java/README.md

 Or on any systems:```java -jar target/demo-gpt-app.jar <model-name>```

-The models are organized in a folder structure, so somtimes the `model-name` should contain it's path.
+The models are organized in a folder structure, so somtimes the `model-name` should contain its path.
 For example:

 `run GPT-1`